ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 Maarten: *"The courses were tons of fun and taught me a lot.
           All of our teachers were competent individuals who made sure we learned as much as we could in the time that we had.
           I didn't have any experience in frontend development, so the frontend courses were eye-opening for me.
-          To anyone that's having doubts about this kickstarter traject: go for it!
+          To anyone that's having doubts about this kickstarter trajectory: go for it!
           I can definitely recommend it!"*

 Johan: *"I'm really eager to learn more about new technologies and this Kickstarter course I followed suits my needs.
 It had challenged me in a good way on both a personal and technical level.
 Ordina really knows how to kick start newcomers into the astonishing world of technology."*